ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## _Service Credential_ Users

 Users that you [create through the _Service Credentials_ panel](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-connection-strings-from-service-credentials) are members of `ibm-cloud-base-user`.
-They are able to login, create users, and create databases.
+They are able to log in, create users, and create databases.

 When a user in a group creates a resource in a database, like a table, all users that are in the same group have access to that resource.
-Resources created by any of the users in `ibm-cloud-base-user` will be accessible to other users in `ibm-cloud-base-user`, including the admin user.
+Resources created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the admin user.

 ## Users created through the CLI and the API

 Users that you create through the Cloud Databases API and the Cloud Databases CLI will also be members of `ibm-cloud-database-base-user`.
-They are able to login, create users, and create databases.
+They are able to log in, create users, and create databases.

 When a user creates a resource in a database, like a table, all users that are in the same group have access to that resource.
-Resources created by any of the users in `ibm-cloud-base-user` will be accessible to other users in `ibm-cloud-base-user`, including the admin user.
+Resources created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the admin user.

-Users created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.
+Users that are created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.

 ## The read-only user